 “We’ve had really responsible and thoughtful growth, which has been huge,'' says Logan Wagler, the city's director of the city’s parks and recreation since 2008.
 "Here, there’s a premium on quality of life with lots of great things to do and lots of great infrastructure that supports a great quality of life, including our parks, our trails, our outdoor spaces, the walkability and bikeability, quality development, good core services in our police and fire.
 It’s just a well-supported community.”

-Lenexa City Center, articulated in a citizen-visioning process, is at the core of the Lenexa community that includes living space, a civic center, a library, an aquatics center and a food court.
+Lenexa City Center, articulated in a citizen-visioning process, is at the core of the Lenexa community and includes living space, a civic center, library, aquatics center and a food court.

 Lenexa's commercial base accounts for nearly three-quarters of its land, with major employers such as Amazon, GEICO, Rockwell Collins Aerospace, Thermo Fisher Scientific and UPS.